m0thman70/Helios/README.md

 this is atto, a new code editor similar to nano that came to existance with alot of AI and ALOT of Bullsh** but here we are, it uses crossterm and tui libraries

+## Bugs I am aware of:

+tab not working properly, maybe because it's just moving the cursor instead of actually inserting 4 spaces, need to fix

 ### Deps:
   - rust